OpenGeoVis/PVGeo/README.md

 # How To Use the Plugins in this Repository

 ## Quick and Easy
 Here I will outline everything you need to do in one spot to quickly install these plugins and get working.
-If you encounter trouble, please read through the detailed explanation below.
+If you encounter trouble, please read through the detailed explanation after this section.

 First, declare a `PVPLUGINPATH` variable in your your `~/.bash_profile`.
 To double check the correct path for filter installation, open ParaView and select Tools->Manage Plugins... and copy/paste the path at the top of the window where it says "Local plugins are automatically searched for in ..."